ziyi22/tp/docs/UserGuide.md

 * Mark the specified task with `TASKNAME` as done.
 * The index refers to the index number shown in the displayed employee list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* Updates the person in charge's efficiency as such:
+  * Completed on the deadline: efficiency + 1
+  * Completed N days early: efficiency + N
+  * Completed N days late: efficiency - 2N

 Examples:
 * `mark task/Submit Project o/1` mark the task Submit Project assigned to the first employee in EffiTrack as done.